BjornLJohnson/portfolio/README.md

 # Portfolio Website

-This is my personal exploration with building websites and AWS
+This is my personal portfolio website, built entirely from scratch using Angular JS and Bootstrap